silvacms/documentation/source/silva/contents/fields.rst

 Available Zope schema fields
 ============================

-Each fields accept at least the following parameters:
+Each Zope schema fields accept at least the following parameters:

 ``title``
    Title of the field, displayed in the form as field label.
 This must